Community

 [ Read More ]

-TOPS Chapter 9319 El Dorado Springs met in The Firefly Services building 700 E. Hospital Rd, on Thursday Jan.
-1, 2026 for their regular weigh-in and meeting.
+TOPS Chapter 9319 El Dorado Springs, met in The Firefly Services building, 700 E. Hospital Rd, Thursday, April 23, for their regular weigh-in and meeting.
 Our Leader, Warren called the meeting to order.
-Carol led us in singing “This Is My Lose Year” We said our TOPS & KOPS pledges Warren led us
+Carol led us in singing “Take My Out”.
+We said our TOPS & KOPS pledges Warren led us in roll call, 17

 [ Read More ]